hardikshah2392/Assignment3/README.md

 This repository contains Asignment3 for CS648.

-The assignment designs webpage for **Vecta Corporation.** using CSS3 stylesheets.
+The assignment designs webpage for **Vecta Corporation** using CSS3 stylesheets.

 It includes\
 	1. Homepage\